pheonise/Basic-Character-Controller/README.md

 Simple Interactions are included, with a Door example in the scene.
 A Door Handle will open it's attached Door when interacted with, and a Doorbell will play a doorbell sound effect when interacted with.
 There are also interactive balls in the scene, which will change to a random color when interacted with.
 These can also be 'kicked' by the Kicker Character.

-This project can be used simnply as a learning resource, or as the basis for a game.
+This project can be used simply as a learning resource, or as the basis for a game.
 If you like it or it helps you out, let me know at https://twitter.com/Pheonise